Going home after a C-section

 - Suddenly gain weight over 1 or 2 days, or you gain more than 2 pounds (1 kilogram) in a week

 - Have a headache that does not go away or becomes worse

 - Have vision changes, such as you cannot see for a short time, see flashing lights or spots, are sensitive to light, or have blurry vision

-- Body pain and achiness (similar to body pain with a high fever)
+- Body pain and achiness (similar to body pain that can occur with a high fever)

 American College of Obstetricians and Gynecologists; Task Force on Hypertension in Pregnancy.
 Hypertension in pregnancy.
 Report of the American College of Obstetricians and Gynecologists' Task Force on Hypertension in Pregnancy.
 Obstet Gynecol.
 2013;122(5):1122-1131.
 PMID: 24150027

 Beghella V, Mackeen AD, Jaunaiux ERM.
 Cesarean delivery.
-In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
-Obstetrics: Normal and Problem Pregnancies.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 19.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 24.